Free Breakfast for Children: Demise

-Despite its successes, federal authorities attempted to discredit and derail the Free Breakfast Program.
-Among other actions, authorities targeted the party with rumors of poisoned food and raided breakfast program locations while children were eating.
-The program gained FBI Director J. Edgar Hoover's attention because of its success in gaining the support of many black children and liberal whites.
-The FBI would view the program as threat because of its appearance "as a front for indoctrinating children with Panther propaganda" and FBI director Hoover wrote: "The [Program] represents the best and most influential activity going for the BPP and, as such, is potentially the greatest threat to efforts by authorities to neutralize the BPP and destroy what it stands for".
-As a result, many agencies, such as the police, FBI, and other federal agents, were documented to be a force in harassing and discrediting the program, the people it benefited, and the Black Panther Party organization.
+Despite its successes, federal authorities, as part of the COINTELPRO agenda, attempted to discredit and derail the Free Breakfast Program.
+Among other actions, authorities spread rumors of poisoned food and raided breakfast program locations while children were eating.
+The program gained FBI director J. Edgar Hoover's attention because of its success in gaining the support of many black children and liberal whites.
+The FBI would view the program as threat because of its appearance "as a front for indoctrinating children with Panther propaganda."
+Hoover wrote: "The [Program] represents the best and most influential activity going for the BPP and, as such, is potentially the greatest threat to efforts by authorities to neutralize the BPP and destroy what it stands for".
+As a result, many agencies, such as the police and FBI, were documented to be a force in harassing and discrediting the program, the people it benefited, and the Black Panther Party organization.
 Police raids were documented at various program sites as an effort to end the Free Breakfast for Children program.

-The US government later recognized the success of the program and would soon implement a national breakfast program of its own built on the framework of the Panthers' innovation.

 Legacy

-The success of the Black Panther Party's Free Breakfast for Children program helped reduce hunger and food insecurity, while pressuring state and federal governments to expand their own services.
-The program showed how hunger could affect a child's ability to learn and advocated for the need of similar programs nationwide.
-The program showed the government's failure in the War on Poverty and their lack of support for addressing childhood hunger.
+The success of the Black Panther Party's Free Breakfast for Children program helped reduce hunger and food insecurity locally, while pressuring state and federal governments to expand their own services.
+The program showed the government's failure in the war on poverty and the ongoing impact of childhood hunger.

-It would be a decade or more before free breakfasts would become almost universally available to poor children.
-In California, the party pushed Ronald Reagan's administration to create a state-wide free breakfast program, and while the federally funded School Breakfast Program was first piloted in 1966, congress only permanently authorized it in 1975.